lblod/frontend-subsidiepunt/README.md

-# frontend-subsidie-loket
+# frontend-subsidiepunt

-Frontend of the loket application
+Frontend of the subsidiepunt application

 ## Environment variables